 Under the human trafficking, CSEC and child pornography laws, traffickers are subject to lower sentences than those of comparable federal crimes (10 years-life), but similarly high fines (up to \$250,000).
-Human trafficking and promoting prostitution of a minor are Class A felonies punishable by 5-8 years imprisonment and a possible fine up to \$250,000.
+Sex trafficking of a minor and human trafficking are Class A felonies punishable by 5-8 years imprisonment and a possible fine up to \$250,000.
 A first offense of creating child pornography is a Class B felony punishable by imprisonment for 5-15 years and a possible fine up to \$100,000.
 Producing a pornographic photographic image of a minor under 16 is a Class C felony punishable by imprisonment for 0-2 years and a possible fine up to \$50,000.
-Though not available in human trafficking offenses, promoting prostitution and child pornography convictions can subject traffickers to asset forfeiture.
-The statute on online enticement to engage in a live or recorded sexual performance is a means of prosecuting traffickers who use the Internet to encourage minors under 16 for sexual exploitation.
+Traffickers face mandatory criminal asset forfeiture for sex trafficking, but not human trafficking, convictions and discretionary asset forfeiture for child pornography convictions.
+The crime of online enticement to engage in a live or recorded sexual performance is a means of prosecuting traffickers who use the Internet to encourage minors under 16 for sexual exploitation.
 In any conviction for sex trafficking, CSEC, or a sexual offense a court must order a trafficker to pay restitution to the victim.
-Traffickers are required to register as sex offenders if convicted of promoting prostitution and pornography offenses, but not for sex trafficking a minor.
-A convicted trafficker is not certain to face termination of parental rights as sex trafficking and CSEC crimes are not expressly enumerated grounds for termination of parental rights.
+Traffickers are required to register as sex offenders if convicted of sex trafficking of a minor and pornography offenses, but not for human trafficking.
+A convicted trafficker is not certain to face termination of parental rights because sex trafficking and CSEC crimes are not expressly enumerated grounds for termination of parental rights.